Weeks-UNC/ShapeJumper_V1/README.md

 **Deletion Text File**
 The final output from succesful execution of ShapeJumper will be stored in a text file ending in *_Merged_ProcessedDeletions.txt* and starting with the name of the crosslinked sample.
+Deletions in this file have been fully processed: Rates have been normalized and subtracted by control deletion rates.
+The 5' deletion start sites have been shifted 2 nucleotides downstream.
+If selected, numbering has been adjusted for structure cassettes.

 EXAMPLE OUTPUT:
 Total Reads Aligned:437994      Total Deletions:27806.0
 rnasep  123     184     0.0015252557